 Bentonsport shops now located downtown and one block east on Des Moines St.

-Iron & Lace open Fridays and Saturdays, 10 am to 5 pm.
-Open Sundays for big events.
+Iron & Lace will open May 1 with a full inventory.
+Iron & Lace is now operated by April Ziegler (Betty Printy's daughter and a very fine potter) and Mark Heisdorffer (he has worked with Bill Printy for many years) is taking over the ironwork.
 Sweet Maple Mercantile is open May 1 thru Oct.
 31 from 10 am t0 4 pm Wed. through Sat.
 On Sundays open noon to 4 pm.

-Homeopathic Remedy Apothecary is open Thursdays through Sundays from 10 am to 4 pm until the end of October.
+Homeopathic Remedy Apothecary closed until May 1 .
+After then, the shop is open Thursdays through Sundays from 11 am to 5 pm until the end of October.

-Mini Mills is open Fridays and Saturdays by appointment.
-Contact Terry Philips by cell phone at 319-430-8536 or email him at [email protected]
+Mini Mills is currently closed.
+Contact Terry Philips by cell phone at 319-430-8536 or email him at [email protected] until the shop's hours will be posted this spring.

 Treen Wood and Metal Works is open May 1 through Oct.
 21, Hours open are Wed. through Sat.
 10 am to 4 p.m.
 Sundays noon to 4 p.m.